softlayer/chef-openstack/README.md

 ----------
 Configuration settings of core OpenStack services are in the `attributes/` directory.
 Default values can be found for Nova, Quantum, Keystone, Cinder, and Glance in their respective attribute files.
 In conjunction with the set\_attributes and set\_cloundnetwork recipes, all the configuration file settings are filled in based on SoftLayer hardware.

-OpenStack quantum network defaults are also found in `attributes/quantum.rb` near the bottom.
-The portable blocks ordered must match the VLAN of the quantum and compute nodes.
+OpenStack neutron network defaults are also found in `attributes/neutron.rb` near the bottom.
+The portable blocks ordered must match the VLAN of the neutron and compute nodes.

-For testing purposes, default values are provided for all attributes except `node["quantum"]["network"]["softlayer_private_portable"]` and `node["quantum"]["network"]["softlayer_public_portable"]`.
+For testing purposes, default values are provided for all attributes except `node["neutron"]["network"]["softlayer_private_portable"]` and `node["neutron"]["network"]["softlayer_public_portable"]`.

 ##### Setting up your OpenStack cloud #####
 The chef recipes need to know where the services are being deployed.
 This is done through the set\_cloudnetwork.rb recipe and partial_search cookbook.
 The recipe uses a key-pair hash to associate roles with variables throughout the rest of the chef deployment.
 You can change the name of the roles in `attributes/default.rb`.